sagamusix/JDTools/readme.md

 # Usage

 JDTools is a command line utility and has no Graphical User Interface.
-It can be invoked in the following ways:
+It can be invoked in the following ways.
+Values in  `<angled brackets>` indicate user-supplied values.
+The angled brackets must not be entered into the command line.

 ## Conversion